The Danny Torrance Refresher You Need Before Doctor Sleep

 Advertisement

-Luckily, Danny is able to mislead Jack and he and his mom get away on Hallorann’s snowcat, leaving Jack to freeze to death.
+Luckily, Danny is able to mislead Jack and he and his mum get away on Hallorann’s snowcat, leaving Jack to freeze to death.

 So Why Is Adult Danny Torrance Called "Doctor Sleep"?